 Consistency of use is important in reducing the symptoms of Seasonal Affective Disorder.
 Try it for at least two weeks to experience relief and afterwards on a semi-regular basis (every other day or three times a week) as long as symptoms persist.
 If you miss sessions or discontinue use of the light, your body will return to its usual state.
 Your energy should return within a few days of resuming use.

 Although there are rarely any negative side effects of using light therapy, it is possible to use the light too much.
 If you experience irritability, excessive energy, and/or any discomfort consistently during or after use, decrease the length of your sessions or move the light several inches farther away from you.

 The guidelines outlined here are applicable for SAD, the winter blues, and supporting general well-being.
 Do not use the light for relief of any other type of mood disorder without the close supervision of a health professional.
 If you suffer from a mood disorder such as depression, are on prescription medications that react with sunlight, such as certain antibiotics or anti-inflammatories, your skin is sensitive to light, you have a history of eye conditions or you are under medical care for any reason, please consult your health professional before using.
 If you are currently engaged in counseling or therapy, you should consult your mental health professional prior to use.
-If you begin to experience any negative side effects, check with the CSB/SJU Counseling and Health Promotion staff.
+If you begin to experience any negative side effects, check with the CSB/SJU Counseling staff.